 Benefits of an MEP

-- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which can help to attract and retain talented employees and offer a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Businesses with limited resources to offer a retirement plan on their own can offer competitive retirement benefits through an MEP., which can help to attract and retain talented employees and offer a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP